-A complementary, less technical, but perhaps more physically intuitive way of demonstrating and explaining the faster growth-rates of the relativistic analysis, is by looking closer at the role of the peculiar 4-acceleration.
-According to the linear theory, the latter is the driving force of the $v$-field (see Eq.~(\ref{GRdotv}) in \S~\ref{ssNQ-NRTs} earlier).
-Therefore, the stronger the 4-acceleration, the faster the peculiar velocity.
+A complementary, less technical, but perhaps more physically intuitive way of demonstrating and explaining the faster growth rates of the relativistic analysis is by looking closer at the role of the four-acceleration.
+According to linear theory, the latter is the driving force of the $v$ field (see Eq.~\ref{GRdotv} in Sect.~\ref{ssNQ-NRTs}).
+Therefore, the stronger the four-acceleration, the faster the peculiar velocity.

-Following Eqs.~(\ref{GRlDela}) and (\ref{GRlcZa}), the input of the peculiar-flux to the relativistic gravitational field also couples the peculiar 4-acceleration to the density and the expansion gradients.
-Let us ignore for the moment the effects of the aforementioned gradients and keep only that of the peculiar flux.
-Then, on using (\ref{GRdotv}), expressions (\ref{GRlDela}) and (\ref{GRlcZa}) reduce to
+Following Eqs.~(\ref{GRlDela}) and (\ref{GRlcZa}), the input of the peculiar flux to the relativistic gravitational field also couples the peculiar four-acceleration to the density and the expansion gradients.
+If we ignore for the moment the effects of the aforementioned gradients and keep only that of the peculiar flux, then on using (\ref{GRdotv}), expressions (\ref{GRlDela}) and (\ref{GRlcZa}) reduce to